Wilson Ultra 95 Tapered Beams

 And now after a little **** research, I've come across two Kevlars in the wider-beam mould (and also with fluted shoulders and the label on the inside of the hoop like my FP).
 So I am fairly confident there was a 2nd Graphite version too, and perhaps even a Graphite SL in the wider beam.
 Since there are no naming differences (both versions are 'Series 95 Tapered Beam'), I guess you have to be careful when buying today.
 Was the wider version with fluted shoulders sold in the US, before the Birds arrived?

-UKBay confirms there was a wide version (25-23-21mm) of the tapered-beam Graphite.
+UKBay confirms there was also a wider beam version (25-23-21mm) of the tapered-beam Graphite.
 So we have:

 First Series (24-21-19mm beams and flat shoulders), 1988-90: